New Concurrent Order Maintenance Data Structure: Introduction

 We analyze our parallel OM operations in the work-depth model~\cite{cormen2022introduction,shun2017shared}, where the work, denoted as $\mathcal W$, is the total number of operations that are used by the algorithm, and the depth, denoted as $\mathcal D$, is the longest length of sequential operations~\cite{jeje1992introduction}.
-The expected running time is $O(\mathcal W/ \mathcal P + \mathcal D)$ by using $\mathcal P$ workers with the load balance among $\mathcal P$ workers.
+The expected running time is $O(\mathcal W/ \mathcal P + \mathcal D)$ by using $\mathcal P$ workers with load balancing among those.
 In particular, the work and depth terms are equivalent for sequential algorithms.

-Table \ref{tab:comp} compares the worst-case and best-case work and depth complexities for three OM operations, given $m$ operations in parallel.
+Table \ref{tab:comp} compares the worst-case and best-case work and depth complexities for the three OM operations when running the $m$ operations of the same kind in parallel.
 In the best case, all three operations have $O(m)$ work and $O(1)$ depth.
-However, the parallel \texttt{Insert} has worst-case $O(m)$ work and $O(m)$ depth; such a worst-case is easy to construct, e.g. $m$ items are inserted into the same position of $\od$, and thus all insertions are reduced to sequential.
-The parallel \texttt{Delete} also has worst-case $O(m)$ work and $O(1)$ depth; but such a worst case only happens when all deletions cause a blocking chain, which has a very low probability.
-Especially, since the parallel \texttt{Order} is lock-free, it always has $O(m)$ work and $O(1)$ depth whatever in the worst or best case.
-This is why the parallel \texttt{Order} always has great speedups for multicore machines.
-The lock-free parallel \texttt{Order} is an important contribution in this work.
+However, \texttt{Insert} has worst-case $O(m)$ work and $O(m)$ depth; such a worst-case is easy to construct by inserting $m$ items into the same position of $\od$, and thus all insertions are reduced to running sequentially.
+The \texttt{Delete} operation also has worst-case $O(m)$ work and $O(1)$ depth; but such a worst case only happens when all deletions cause a blocking chain, which has a very low probability.
+Especially, since the \texttt{Order} is lock-free, it always has $O(m)$ work and $O(1)$ depth in the worst and best cases.
+This is why \texttt{Order} operations run in parallel always have a great speedup for multicore machines.
+The lock-free \texttt{Order} operation is an important contribution of this work.

-Additionally, we conduct extensive experiments on a 64-core machine over a variety of test cases to evaluate the parallelism of the new parallel OM data structure.
-In average case, with 64 workers, our parallel \texttt{Insert} and \texttt{Delete} achieve up to 7x and 5.6x speedups; especially, our parallel \texttt{Order} achieves up to 34.4x speedups.
+We conduct extensive experiments on a 64-core machine over a variety of test cases to evaluate the parallelism of the new parallel OM data structure.
+With 64 workers our parallel \texttt{Insert} and \texttt{Delete} achieve up to 7x and 5.6x speedups; our parallel \texttt{Order} achieves up to 34.4x speedups.

 The rest of this paper is organized as follows.
 The related work is in Section 2.
 The preliminaries are given in Section 3.
 Our parallel OM data structure is discussed in Section 4.
 We conduct experimental studies in Section 5 and conclude this work in Section 6.